-- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc. - c) Confidence in reliability. - The proposed project will build on the array of Ethernet component and system design experience, and the broad knowledge base of Ethernet network operation. - Full-duplex operation over electrical media has been proven both technically and operationally at 25 and 50 Gb/s rates. - Component vendors, including PHY vendors, cabling vendors and systems vendors have presented data on the feasibility of the necessary components for this project.
-Approaches which leverage existing technologies have been provided. - The reliability of Ethernet components and systems can be projected in the target environments with a high degree of confidence.
+- a) Demonstrated system feasibility. - b) Proven similar technology via testing, modeling, simulation, etc. - c) Confidence in reliability. - The proposed project will build on the array of Ethernet component and system design experience, and the broad knowledge base of Ethernet network operation. - Full-duplex operation over different optical fibers has been proven in deployments at multi gigabit rates. - Optical communications is already being successfully used in the automotive industry - Reliability concerns have been covered by different analysis reported in the Study Group with a high degree of confidence. - Component vendors, including PHY vendors, fiber vendors and systems vendors have presented data on the feasibility of the necessary components for this project.
+Proposals which leverage existing technologies have been provided. - Study group presentations support link budgets that fulfill automotive requirements at acceptable cost.